vmware-archive/cf-workshop-node/README.md

 If you are running the application locally, install MongoDB, and create a database named `cf-workshop-node`, or change the last argument in the above line to your MongoDB url.

+###Seeding data

+There is a file called `data.json` that can be used as sample data.
+Import this data with the MongoDB client of your choice (mongo, mongoimport, etc.).

+###Pushing / Running

+Once the MongoDB service or instance is created and the manifest and `app.js` are updated, simply push or run this application.
+If running on Cloud Foundry:

+    cf push

+To run locally:

+    npm start